agilestacks/stack-ml-eks/README.md

 # ML Stack on EKS

-ML Stack is designed to simplify the deployment of machine learning projects like Kubeflow on AWS EKS.
-It supports the full lifecycle of an ML application and automates deployment of the following tools and frameworks: Kubeflow, Tensorflow, Pytorch, XGBoost, Jupyter Notebook, TensorBoard, Seldon, Minio, Spark, Amazon SageMaker.
+ML Stack is designed to simplify the deployment of [Kubeflow](https://github.com/kubeflow) and additional components on AWS EKS.
+It supports the full lifecycle of machine learning projects: data preparation, model development, training, serving, and monitoring.

 ## Installation

-A new EKS cluster can be created using the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool and the provided configuration file: [etc/eks-cluster.yaml](etc/eks-cluster.yaml).
+A new EKS cluster can be created using the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool and the configuration file [etc/eks-cluster.yaml](etc/eks-cluster.yaml).
 If you already have an existing EKS cluster, please make sure that following addons are deployed: `certManager` and `externalDNS`.

 1. Create an EKS cluster